rafaqz/DimensionalData.jl/README.md

   to be updated for plots to be accurate.
 - Plots are easy: data should plot sensibly with useful labels
 - Least surprise: everything works the same as in Base, but with dim wrappers.
-  If you can use `dims` in base, you can use DimensionalData dims.
+  If you can use `dims` in base, you can probably use DimensionalData dims.
 - Prioritise spatial data, as in xarray: other use cases are a free bonus of the modular approach, but will be supported as much as possible.